Beer and wine delivery: these online alcohol delivery services are still running

 View Deal

-Good news Friday night revelers - The Drink Shop is still open, offering 20% off on selected boozes, and yes, still delivering.
-Head over to their store page now to check out their selections on lagers, ciders, wines, spirits, mixers and everything in between.
+Good news - The Drink Shop is still open, offering 20% off on selected booze, and yes, still delivering.
+Head over to the online store now to check out its selections on lagers, ciders, wines, spirits, mixers and everything in between.

 View Deal

-Wine retailer Vinatis is currently offering free delivery on all orders over £150 as well as discounts of up to 28% on select bottles over in their flash sale.
-They've got a wide range of whites, reds, roses and sparkling wines in stock today and are also offering a £5 off voucher if you sign up for their newsletter.
+Wine retailer Vinatis is currently offering free wine delivery on all orders over £150, as well as discounts of up to 28% on select bottles over in its flash sale.
+The company has a wide range of whites, reds, roses and sparkling wines in stock today, and is also offering a £5 off voucher if you sign up for its newsletter.

 View Deal

 If you're a beer aficionado then look no further than Beer Hawk - currently your best bet if you're looking for a keg or the latest craft beers.
-This retailer is currently donating £1 of every order to support hospitality workers affected by pub and bar closures brought about by the COVID-19 crisis - even more reason to browse their excellent selection.
+This retailer is currently donating £1 of every beer delivery order to support hospitality workers affected by pub and bar closures brought about by the COVID-19 crisis - even more reason to browse its excellent selection.

 View Deal

-Still looking?
+Still looking for wine, beer or liquor?
 We've got some other great alcohol delivery services to consider in the UK right here.

-- Honest Brew - Beers - Free delivery on all orders over £50.
+- Honest Brew - Free beer delivery on all orders over £50